 Compensatory mitigation shall be provided through a mitigation bank or in-lieu fee program, where feasible.
 If no mitigation bank or in-lieu fee program options are available, mitigation may be provided through on-site or off-site discharger-responsible mitigation, subject to approval by the appropriate Water Board.

-Commencement of Construction: Unless authorized as a Wildfire or Response Activity, Category B Dischargers shall submit a Commencement of Construction Report at least seven (7) days prior to start of initial ground disturbance activities and, if applicable, corresponding Waste Discharge Identification Number (WDID) issued under the NPDES General Permit for Storm Water Discharges Associated with Construction and Land Disturbance Activities (Order No. 2009-0009-DWQ or 2022-0057-DWQ).
+Commencement of Construction: Unless authorized as a Urgent Response Activity, Category B Dischargers shall submit a Commencement of Construction Report to the Water Board at least seven (7) days prior to start of initial soil disturbance activities and, if applicable, corresponding Waste Discharge Identification Number (WDID) issued under the NPDES General Permit for Storm Water Discharges Associated with Construction and Land Disturbance Activities (Order No. 2022-0057-DWQ).

-Annual Reporting: Category B Dischargers shall submit an Annual Report by September 1 for the previous reporting period from July 1 through June 30 of each year unless an NOA specifies a different due date for this report.
+Annual Reporting: Unless using Consolidated Enrollment Monitoring and Reporting, Category B Dischargers shall submit an Annual Report to the Water Board by June 1 for the previous reporting period from May 1 through April 30 of each year unless an NOA specifies a different due date for this report.
 Annual reporting shall continue until the Water Board issues a Notice of Project Complete Letter to the Discharger.
-Dischargers shall provide at least one annual report, in the event the project is completed in less than one year.
-Dischargers may consolidate Annual Report contents listed in Reporting and Notifications (Attachment D) for multiple projects into a single Annual Report.
+Dischargers shall provide at least one annual report; in the event the project is completed in less than one year.
+Dischargers may consolidate Annual Report contents listed in Reporting and Notifications (Attachment E) for multiple projects into a single Annual Report.

-Request for Notice of Project Complete Letter: Category B Dischargers shall submit a Request for Notice of Project Complete Letter when construction and any post-construction monitoring is complete (including Section IV.L Controllable Sediment Discharge Sources Monitoring and Reporting), and no further project activities will occur; this request shall be submitted to Water Board staff within thirty (30) days following completion of all project activities.
+Request for Notice of Project Complete Letter: Category B Dischargers shall submit a Request for Notice of Project Complete Letter to the Water Board when construction and any post-construction monitoring and inspections are complete (including Section IV.L Erosion and Sediment Control Plan Inspections and Reporting), and no further project activities will occur; this request shall be submitted to Water Board staff within thirty (30) days following completion of all project activities.
 Water Board staff may conduct an inspection prior to approval of the request.
 Upon approval of the request, the Water Board staff shall issue a Notice of Project Complete Letter to the Discharger.

-The Water Board will consider the request when all portions of the project area comply with all the following conditions:
+All portions of the project area must comply with all the following conditions prior to submitting a request:

 All restoration and mitigation performance criteria have been met;